Skip to navigation Skip to main content Skip to footer

 • What's on in your community?

-• join our team
+• Join our team

-• why join us?
+• Why join us?

-• current vacancies
+• Current vacancies

-• contact us
+• Contact us

-pay your rent report a repair homes to rent homes to buy
+My Account Pay your rent Homes to rent Homes to buy

-Home you and your home health and safety in your home fire safety
+Home You and your home Health and safety in your home Fire safety

-fire safety
+Fire safety

 If you live in a bungalow, apartment or flat you should have at least 1 working smoke alarm fitted.
 This should be positioned in your hallway.